Applying MOG to lensing: Einstein rings, Abell 520 and the Bullet Cluster: The MOG Theory

-\section{The MOG theory}
+\section{The MOG Theory}

 In this section, we summarize the main results of MOG as they apply to the bending of light.
-The presentation here is a condensed version of that given in Ref.~\cite{Moffat2008a}.
+The~presentation here is a condensed version of that given by~\cite{Moffat2008a}.

-\subsection{Lagrangian formulation}
+\subsection{Lagrangian Formulation}

 Our modified gravity theory is based on postulating the existence of a massive vector field, $\phi_\mu$.
-The choice of a massive vector field is motivated by our desire to introduce a {\em repulsive} modification of the law of gravitation at short range.
+The~choice of a massive vector field is motivated by our desire to introduce a {\em repulsive} modification of the law of gravitation at short range.
 The vector field is coupled universally to matter.
-The theory, therefore, has three constants: in addition to the gravitational constant $G$, we must also consider the coupling constant $\omega$ that determines the coupling strength between the $\phi_\mu$ field and matter, and a further constant $\mu$ that arises as a result of considering a vector field of non-zero mass, and controls the coupling range.
-The theory promotes $G$ and $\mu$ to scalar fields, hence they are allowed to run, resulting in the following action \citep{Moffat2006a,Moffat2007e}:
+The theory, therefore, has three constants: in addition to the gravitational constant $G$, a further constant $\mu$ arises as a result of considering a vector field of non-zero mass, and controls the coupling range.
+The theory promotes $G$ and $\mu$ to scalar fields, hence they are allowed to run, resulting in the following action \cite{Moffat2006a,Moffat2007e}:

 where